Position Title: Member of the Board of Directors

 Ideal Candidates Will Have:

-Commitment to our mission and values
+Commitment to our mission, vision, and values.

-Volunteer or professional experience in grant writing, law, finance, fundraising, community development, community planning, community organizing/advocacy, non-profit management, or local government
+Volunteer or professional experience in grant writing, law, finance, fundraising, community development, community planning, community organizing/advocacy, non-profit management, or local government.

 Board Election Process